thmnl/MIDIPlayer/README.md

 ## Usage
 `python main.py [options ...] [midifiles ...]`

+Press ` ` (space) to play/pause.
+You can also click on the player bar to move forward/backward.

 ### Create a new particle texture
 - Draw the particle that you want, pure white (255, 255, 255) will be transparent, pure black (0,0,0) will be replaced by the channel color, and the rest will be unchanged.